Post

 Here:

-• lv_regexp is the regular expression pattern you’re searching for.
+• lv_regexp is the regex pattern.

-• lv_field is the string in which you’re searching.
+• lv_field is the input string.

-🔄 Example of REPLACE:
+Example of REPLACE:

 The REPLACE statement is used to replace occurrences of a regular expression in a string: